 Noel, who is supported by Dignity in Dying, is challenging the illegality of assisted dying for those who are terminally ill and have six months or fewer to live.
 His case will be heard by the Court of Appeal between 30 April – 4 May.

 In addition to the witness statements from Simon Blackburn, John Harris, and Andrew Copson, Humanists UK will also be making oral and written submissions.
-Humanists UK is being represented in its intervention by Nancy Collins of Hodge Jones & Allen LLP alongside Caoilfhionn Gallagher QC and Graeme Hall, both of Doughty Street Chambers.
+Humanists UK is being represented in its intervention by Nancy Collins of Hodge Jones & Allen alongside Caoilfhionn Gallagher QC and Graeme Hall, both of Doughty Street Chambers.

 Noel’s case is brought using article 8 of the European Convention on Human Rights, as incorporated into UK law by the Human Rights Act 1998, arguing that section 2 of the Suicide Act interferes with his right to private and family life.